 Automatic backup: Determines whether every uploaded file is securely backed up, including support for multiple revisions.
 When enabled, the backups increase your account's storage usage.

-Media Library upload presets: Upload Presets are a predefined set of upload preferences.
-Upload presets can be defined in the Upload page of the console Settings or by a developer via the Admin API.
-For more fine control over the way all assets are uploaded via the Media Library, a user with an Admin role can define signed upload presets for your account and then assign signed presets to act as the defaults for image, video, and raw uploads within the Media Library.
+To control the way all assets are uploaded via the Media Library, you can assign specific signed upload presets to act as the defaults for image, video, and raw uploads within the Media Library.

 For more details on upload presets, see Upload presets.